Hi, I’m Sharon!

 Personally, I’ve been amazed at the extent to which my own health and well-being has improved since I made the transition to a plant-based lifestyle.
 My energy levels have noticeably increased and illness has been a rarity.
 Prior to going plant-based, I had regular bouts of sinusitis that required antibiotics.
 Since making the transition, I’ve had no sinusitis nor needed any medication.
 Within days of quitting dairy, my skin became clear, I stopped having breakouts of eczema and the stomach cramps, bloating and aching joints that I’d endured for years completely disappeared.
 I felt like a new woman!
 Within six months of going plant-based, I lost 10 pounds (4.5 kilos).
 Since then, my weight has remained constant but my body shape has changed.
 I’m still doing the same amount of exercise, but I’m noticeably leaner.

-Now in my mid-forties, I feel healthier, fitter and stronger than ever before.
+Now in my late-forties, I feel healthier, fitter and stronger than ever before.
 I never imagined that I would feel this good at the age I am now….
 It just goes to show that no matter what age you transition to a healthy lifestyle, you’re sure to reap the benefits!